A detailed look at the history of the Gills

-As mentioned earlier Paul Scally took over in the summer of 1995 and so much has been done and so much achieved under his direction and leadership since then.
-The club's rapid rise and progress has included two promotions, two Wembley appearances, passage through to the quarter-finals of the FA Cup and the generation of funds to construct three new stands.
+Chairman Paul Scally took over in the summer of 1995 and so much has been done and so much achieved under his direction and leadership since then.
+The club's rapid rise and progress has included four promotions, two appearances at the old Wembley and one at the new, a run through to the quarter-finals of the FA Cup and the generation of funds to construct three new stands.

-It was at the end of the 1998-99 campaign that the Gills went within a whisker of reaching Division One football when they faced Manchester City in the Division Two play-off final in their first-ever visit to Wembley Stadium.
+It was at the end of the 1998/99 campaign that the Gills went within a minutes of reaching Division One when they faced Manchester City in the Division Two play-off final in their first-ever visit to Wembley Stadium.

 At last, after more than a century of waiting, the club had attained a place among the elite in the top two divisions of the Football League structure.

 That 1999/2000 campaign also saw the Gills reach the quarter-finals of the FA Cup, the furthest they have ever reached previously.
 Cheltenham Town, Darlington and Walsall were all beaten in the first three rounds, then top-flight teams Bradford City and Sheffield Wednesday both lost 3-1 at Priestfield.